dometdemont/DO288-apps/nodejs-helloworld/README.md

 <a name="OpenStackHelp"></a>
 ## OpenStack deployment help

-Quick user guide for deploying an OpenShift 3.x cluster in an OpenStack HPE lab infrastructure using ansible:
+Quick user guide for deploying an OpenShift cluster in an OpenStack HPE lab infrastructure using ansible:

 - OpenStack tenant
-    - Get a tenant on RHOS13 from infra team at https://cmsgvm42.gre.hpecorp.net/hos
+    - Get a tenant on OpenStack
      Typical quota: 25 vCPUs, 50Gb RAM, 100Gb disk
-    - Install and configure the infrastructure VPN as per    https://github.hpe.com/OTC-Foundation/sandboxes_user_doc/blob/master/docs/vpn.md
-    - Connect to your tenant at https://30.118.132.11/dashboard/auth/login
     - in the default security group, allow all ports for TCP and UDP ingress: Networks/Security Groups/default/Manage Rules/Add Rule
     - create an ssh key pair: Compute/Key Pairs/Create Key Pair, eg mykey
     - save the private key, eg mykey.pem